OpenHFT/Chronicle-Map/README.md

  - Backup all changes to ChronicleMap to some durable storage, e. g.
 SQL database
  - Perform multi-ChronicleMap operations correctly in concurrent environment, by acquiring locks on all ChronicleMaps before updating them.
- - <s>Perform multi-key operations on a single ChronicleMap correctly in concurrent environment, by acquiring locks on all keys before updating the entries</s> SOON
+ - Perform multi-key operations on a single ChronicleMap correctly in concurrent environment, by acquiring locks on all keys before updating the entries
  - Define own replication/reconciliation logic for distributed ChronicleMaps

 ## Examples